James Washington (wide receiver): Pittsburgh Steelers

-2019

-In Week 10 against the Los Angeles Rams, Washington caught a season high six passes for 90 yards and his first touchdown of the season in the 17–12 win.
+In Week 10 of the 2019 season against the Los Angeles Rams, Washington caught a season high six passes for 90 yards and his first touchdown of the season in the 17–12 win.
 In Week 12 against the Cincinnati Bengals, Washington caught three passes for 98 yards including a 79-yard touchdown in the 16–10 win.
-During Week 13 against the Cleveland Browns, Washington finished with 111 receiving yards on four receptions, including a 30-yard touchdown, as the Steelers won 20-13.
+During Week 13 against the Cleveland Browns, Washington finished with 111 receiving yards on four receptions, including a 30-yard touchdown, as the Steelers won 20–13.
 Overall, Washington finished the 2019 season with 44 receptions for 735 receiving yards and three receiving touchdowns.

-2020

 Washington was placed on the reserve/COVID-19 list by the Steelers on August 2, 2020, and was activated five days later.

 In Week 1 against the New York Giants, Washington caught 2 passes for 34 yards and his first receiving touchdown of the season during the 26–16 win.
-In Week 6 against the Cleveland Browns, Washington caught 4 passes for 68 yards and a receiving touchdown in a blowout 38-7 win.
+In Week 6 against the Browns, Washington caught 4 passes for 68 yards and a receiving touchdown in a blowout 38–7 win.

 Dallas Cowboys

-On March 18, 2022, Washington signed a one-year contract with the Dallas Cowboys.
-During training camp, Washington was carted off the practice field after suffering a fractured fifth metatarsal.
+On March 18, 2022, Washington signed a one-year contract with the Cowboys as a free agent, with the intention to help offset the losses of wide receivers Amari Cooper and Cedrick Wilson Jr. During training camp, Washington was carted off the practice field after suffering a fractured fifth metatarsal in his right foot.
 He was placed on injured reserve on August 31, 2022.
 He was activated from injured reserve on December 10, 2022.
+He appeared in 2 games as backup and did not register any statistics.
 He was released on January 4, 2023.

 New York Giants

-The New York Giants signed Washington to their practice squad on January 11, 2023.
-His practice squad contract with the team expired after the season on January 21, 2023.
+The Giants signed Washington to their practice squad on January 11, 2023.
+His practice squad contract with the team expired after the season on January 21.

+New Orleans Saints

+On May 15, 2023, Washington signed with the New Orleans Saints on a one-year deal.
+He was released on August 15, 2023, exactly three months after he was signed.

+Indianapolis Colts

+On August 18, 2023, Washington signed with the Indianapolis Colts, but was cut 10 days later on August 28.

+Atlanta Falcons

+On July 29, 2024, Washington signed with the Atlanta Falcons.
+He was released on August 18, 2024.